How Your Fundraiser Description Length Influences Donations

-Always use the full name of the beneficiary in your fundraiser name and URL, so that it is easy for people to find a campaign and donate.
+Always use the full name of the beneficiary in your fundraiser name and URL, so that it is easy for people to find a fundraiser and donate.
 Many people will decide whether to visit your page solely based on the text in your URL link and page title, so choose these words carefully.
 Don’t miss our blog post about great ideas for naming your online fundraiser.

-Be thoughtful about your choice of words, personalization, spelling and quality of the content on your fundraiser page.
+Be thoughtful about your choice of words, personalization, spelling, and quality of the content on your fundraiser page.
 As illustrated in this Google infographic about how search works, Google’s algorithm evaluates these page aspects (and much more) to determine the most relevant answers to an information query.

-While 400 words is a minimum guideline—and being concise is the best way to keep people reading to the end of your page—feel free to write more.
+While 400 words is a minimum guideline—and being concise is the best way to keep people reading to the end of your page—feel to write more.
 More content makes your donation page more findable.
 “Findability” refers to how to make a donation page easy to find in an online search, along with how easily people can navigate that site or page to find what they seek.

 Make a list of words that fit your cause and are likely for potential donors to use when they conduct online searches.
 Check that your description includes them.

 How does each sentence of your donation page help people get to know your beneficiary?
 Descriptions lead to online donations by helping viewers develop compassion and understand how their support will make a difference.

 Make sure your text is honest, personal, and specific in explaining your beneficiary’s situation, why help is needed, and what results you expect.
 For a sampling of successful approaches, these fundraisers offer inspiring descriptions of more than 400 words each:

 - FUNDING NEMO – Marine Megafauna (505 words)

 - Winnie Yang’s Recovery Fund (1,258 words)

 - jim mcdonald’s recovery (696 words)